 BBII, the JPB's design-build contractor, achieved substantial completion of its Electrification Design-Build contract on May 3, 2024.
-The contractual date for achieving final acceptance of the electrification contract was September 8, 2024, however, BBII was unable to meet that date as of October 31, 2024.
-The majority of BBII's efforts have been focused on completing punch list corrections, any remaining testing and commissioning activities, including the associated documentation, and preparing the technical and commercial documents required to establish contractual final acceptance satisfactory to the JPB.
+The contractual date for achieving final acceptance of the electrification contract was September 8, 2024.
+BBII has been unable to achieve final acceptance of its contract as of November 30, 2024, and negotiations between BBII and the JPB are continuing.
+The JPB reports that one of the significant unresolved issues is a BBII change order request related to hyper-inflation during the later years of the contract.
+BBII's efforts continue to focus on completing punch list corrections, any remaining testing and commissioning activities, including the associated documentation, and preparing the technical and commercial documents required to establish contractual final acceptance satisfactory to the JPB.

 The status of major project elements can be summarized as follows: